-- Liquid (not granular) household bleach - should be free of additives or scents and contain a hypochlorite solution of at least 5.25%.
-The American Red Cross recommends adding 16 drops of bleach per gallon of water, letting the water stand for at least 30 minutes.
-If the water doesn't have a slight bleach odor, repeat the dosage and let stand another 15 minutes.
-A filter certified for chlorine reduction can be used to reduce to reduce excess chlorine.
+- Liquid (not granular) household bleach - should be free of additives or scents and contain a hypochlorite solution of at least 5.25 percent.
+The American Red Cross recommends adding 16 drops of bleach per gallon of water and letting the water stand for at least 30 minutes.
+If the treated water doesn’t have a slight bleach odor, repeat the dosage and let stand another 15 minutes.
+A filter certified for chlorine reduction can be used to reduce excess chlorine.

 - Distillers – because water is boiled, they are effective at treating viruses, bacteria and cysts.

-- Ultraviolet systems – could be used for disinfection of water provided the water hasn't been contaminated with wastewater, but like distillers, electricity would be needed to operate them.
+- Ultraviolet systems – could be used for disinfection of water provided the water hasn’t been contaminated with wastewater, but like distillers, electricity is needed to operate them.
 Also, the water supply must be clear in order for the UV light to be effective.

 Tips for Storing an Emergency Water Supply

-Families can purchase and store bottled water or bottle their own tap water to store in the event of an emergency.
+You can purchase and store bottled water or bottle your own tap water to store in the event of an emergency.

 - Bottled water in factory-sealed containers can be stored indefinitely if kept in a proper environment.